LilyAsFlora/Ririi/README.md

 Manner clauses indicate *how* an event occurs.

-Introduce the subordinating conjunction *ga* ("which").
+Introduce the subordinating conjunction *ga* ("which") at the beginning.

 ##### Reason

 Reason clauses indicate the cause of an event.

-// TODO
+Introduce the pronoun *sō*  ("what") at the beginning.

 ##### Purpose

 Purpose clauses indicate the purpose of an event.

-Turn the "purpose" phrase into a nominal clause and introduce the adposition *ku* (at, in).
+Turn the "purpose" phrase into a nominal clause and introduce the adposition *ku* ("at", "in") at the beginning.

 ##### Condition

 Condition clauses state a condition that must be met for an event to occur.

-// TODO
+Introduce the particle *nē* before the verb or adjective.

+*Nē rilin.* If he spoke [...].

 ##### Concession

-Concession clauses indicate a fact that is contrary to the event.

-// TODO
+Introduce the particle *mō* onto the verb or adjective.

+*Mō rilin.* However, he spoke.

 ### Correlatives